aztechian/bridgr/README.md

 ### Artifacts requiring authentication

-Bridgr support getting authenticated artifacts for `Files`, `Docker` and `Git`.
+Bridgr supports getting authenticated artifacts for `Files`, `Docker` and `Git`.
 Sensitive credential information is passed to Bridgr with environment variables.
 It does not support putting credentials in the configuration file because it risks users comitting these credentials into version control.
 Bridgr intends to promote good credential hygene.

 Providing credentials follows a pattern of environment variable naming